Frederic Edwin Church: Family, later travels, and Olana

-Before departing America for that trip, Church purchased the 18 acres on the hilltop above his Hudson farmland, which he had long wanted for its magnificent views of the Hudson River and the Catskills.
+Before departing the United States for that trip, Church purchased the 18 acres on the hilltop above his Hudson farmland, which he had long wanted for its magnificent views of the Hudson River and the Catskills.
 In 1870, he began the construction of a Persian-inspired mansion on the hilltop, and the family moved into the home in the summer of 1872.
 Today this estate is conserved as the Olana State Historic Site.
 Richard Morris Hunt was consulted early on in the plans for the mansion at Olana, but after the Churches' trip, the English-born American architect Calvert Vaux was hired to complete the project.
 Church was deeply involved in the process, even completing his own architectural sketches for its design.
 This highly personal and eclectic building incorporated many of the design ideas that he had acquired during his travels.
-In one letter of the period, he wrote “I have made about 1 3/4 miles of road this season, opening entirely new and beautiful views.
+In one letter of the period, he wrote "I have made about 1 3/4 miles of road this season, opening entirely new and beautiful views.
 I can make more and better landscapes in this way than by tampering with canvas and paint in the studio."
 He devoted much of his energy during his last twenty years to Olana.

 Church had been enormously successful as an artist.
 In his last decades, illness limited Church's ability to paint.
 By 1876, Church was stricken with rheumatoid arthritis, making painting difficult.
 He eventually painted with his left hand and continued to produce works, although at a much slower pace.
 He still taught painting as Cole had before him.
 Two students were Walter Launt Palmer, son of his close friend Erastus Dow Palmer, and Howard Russell Butler.
 In later life he often wintered in Mexico, where he taught Butler.

 Spending time at Olana and in Mexico, Church was less exposed to trends in New York City.
 He kept a studio there into the 1880s, but it was usually sublet to Martin Johnson Heade.
 His wife Isabel had been ill for years, and she died on May 12, 1899, at the home of their late friend and patron, William H. Osborn, on Park Avenue in New York.
 Less than a year later, on April 7, 1900, at the age of 73, Church also died at the home of Osborn's widow.
 Frederic and Isabel were buried in the family plot at Spring Grove Cemetery, Hartford, Connecticut.